goFrendiAsgard/zaruba/docs/core-concepts/project/README.md

 # 🏗️ Project
 <!--endTocHeader-->

-A project is a directory containing `index.zaruba.yaml`.
-Usually, a project is also a git repository.
+Project is a container of your tasks and any other resources.
+A project is usually also a git repository and a monorepo.

+But, any directory containing `index.zaruba.yaml` is a valid project.

+There are several ways to create a project.

 # Create an Empty Project from Scratch

-To create an empty project from scratch, you can make an empty git repository, and create a file named `index.zaruba.yaml`.
+To create an empty project from scratch, you need to:

+* make an empty git repository.
+* create a file named `index.zaruba.yaml`.

 __Example:__